Optimize assets for EAS Update

 Code assets

-In ./dist/bundles, we can see the size of the index.ios.js and index.android.js files that will be part of the Android and iOS updates, respectively.
+In ./dist/bundles, we can see the size of the index.android.js and index.ios.js files that will be part of the Android and iOS updates, respectively.
 Note that these are uncompressed file sizes; EAS Update uses Brotli and gzip compression, which can significantly reduce download sizes.
 Nevertheless, these files will be downloaded to a user's device when getting the new update if the device has not downloaded them before.
 Making these file sizes as small as possible helps end-users download updates quickly.

 Image assets